joelouthan/theologic.us/content/posts/prayers/2020-11-30-pm_prayers.md

 draft: true
 ---

+## Pray for Cornerstone Mumbai

+Our church planting team in Mumbai has had to adjust plans several times over the last 9 months, due to the challenges of living in a large, global city in this pandemic.
+But in the midst of this season, the grace of God has been felt deeply.
+As they continue to engage the city and settle their families in a new country, we want to spend some time asking God to be very near to them

+- Pray for the Jacob and Lange families as they continue to settle into Mumbai, and learn how to navigate life complicated by this pandemic.
+- Ask God for new friendships and community for the Jacobs and the Langes, as the core for this new church plant is formed.
+- Pray for new relationships with people in the city who do not yet know Jesus.
+- Ask the Holy Spirit for direction regarding next steps in ministry there.

+Please note: Due to the intense restrictions and resistance towards church planting in that region of India, please do not share this information online or on social media.

+---

 Jeremiah 9:7-9 (ESV) Therefore thus says the LORD of hosts:
 “Behold, I will refine them and test them, for what else can I do, because of my people?